What is a 'Crowd'?by Fred Hazelton

-If you have dates planned, click on the "view park wait times" on the Crowd Calendar day page you're viewing, or by navigating to it from a park's wait times page (see Islands of Adventure's Wait Times page for reference).
+If you have dates planned, click on the "view park wait times" on the Crowd Calendar day page you're viewing, or by navigating to it from a park's wait times page (see Universal Studios's Wait Times page for reference).
 You'll be able to see predicted wait times for every attraction for every hour of the day.

 If you haven't set your dates yet, or just want to see what the wait times look like in aggregate, visit the pages below to see tables of wait times like the example for Forbidden Journey below.
 Use them to get a sense of how crowded each attraction will be:

 |Attraction||Level 1||Lev.
 2||Lev.
 3||Lev.
 4||Lev.
 5||Lev.
 6||Lev.
 7||Lev.
 8||Lev.
 9||Level 10|

 |Harry Potter and the Forbidden Journey||less than 25 minutes||25-31||31-36||36-42||42-47||47-54||54-60||60-67||67-73||more than 73 minutes|